C. J. Mosley (defensive lineman)

-Calvin Michael Mosley, Jr. (born August 6, 1983) is a former American football defensive tackle.
-He was drafted by the Minnesota Vikings in the sixth round of the 2005 NFL Draft.
-He played college football at Missouri.
-He has also played for the Cleveland Browns, New York Jets, Jacksonville Jaguars, Detroit Lions and Miami Dolphins.
+Calvin Michael Mosley Jr. (born August 6, 1983) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He was selected by the Minnesota Vikings in the sixth round of the 2005 NFL draft.
+He played college football for the Missouri Tigers.
+He also played for the New York Jets, Cleveland Browns, Jacksonville Jaguars, Detroit Lions and Miami Dolphins.

-Early years
+Early life

-Mosley was born in Fort Knox, Kentucky, and earned All-State honors at Waynesville High School in Waynesville, Missouri and was ranked among the top defensive tackle prospects by Rivals.com.
+Mosley was born in Fort Knox, Kentucky, and earned All-State honors at Waynesville High School in Waynesville, Missouri, and was ranked among the top defensive tackle prospects by Rivals.com.
 He was a three-time All-District selection posted 21.0 sacks and 267 tackles during his career, and recorded 97 tackles and 10 sacks as a senior.
 He also finished 3rd in the shot put at the Missouri state track meet as a senior.